President

 Kansas

 This committee works with the President and Board of Directors to determine appropriate educational offerings, practice and research topics and agendas for meetings of the Board of Directors and Association.
 Develops goals and objectives of any educational offerings of the Association and seeks continuing education credits.
 Identifies and makes available a list of appropriate, current resources, upcoming conferences and workshops and speakers names and expertise.
 Develops standardized practice resources to assist nurses and other health care providers to provide Christian care (e.g. Bereavement/Grief Training Programs and Resources, Ministry to Homebound etc.).
-Oversees the 2017 Summit Blue Ribbon Panel Work Groups: Drug Use Pre-Birth to Pre Death, Military and Veterans Suicide, Health-Fitness Management Issues and Solutions.
+Participated in the 2017 Summit Blue Ribbon Panel Work Groups:

 - Bereavement Program – Alma Abuelouf, BSN, RN & Jeanine Gaudet, RN